Auburn Pedestrian Accident Attorneys

 Everyone is a pedestrian at some point.
-Whether you go for a long walk every day or just cross the street after parking your car, you face the risk of a vehicle striking you.
+Whether you go for a long walk every day or just cross the street after parking your car, you face the risk of a vehicle striking you in Auburn, Alabama.
 That shouldn’t keep you from enjoying the health benefits of walking, but it’s important to be aware of your surroundings as a pedestrian and to obey all traffic laws as a driver to keep pedestrians safe.

 State law holds both parties responsible for avoiding an accident.
 These rules apply to all drivers: